 The defining characteristics of hybrid IT are twofold.
 First is the time required to go-to-market – a make-or-break factor for any business today.
 By accessing readily available cloud-based services rather than building net new hard servers, you can reach potential customers faster.

 The second defining characteristic of hybrid IT is the enablement of data mining.
 We are all reaching out to customers and prospects regularly for information and insight.
 But how are you capturing that data – if at all?
 Information is collected over the phone, at the counter, via an app or through a website.
-To accumulate, analyze and then glean insights, complex data analytics are essential and that means new applications require intense compute power.
+To accumulate, analyze and then glean insights, complex data analytics and big data are essential and that means new applications require intense compute power.
 Many of these applications were created in the digital age and are tailor made for use in the cloud.
 Not only can you scale up and scale down to accommodate the complexity, you can also trigger targeted campaigns that will scale up very rapidly and then wind them down once the campaign is complete without having to support the physical infrastructure.

 A hybrid model is only as good as your ability to manage it easily and with agility.

 The technology vendors saw this trend coming and have been working to stay ahead in a world that sees storage doubling every two years.
 A great example of this is the acquisition of VMware and EMC by Dell.
 Dell EMC had the foresight to bring servers, storage, networking, and virtualization together under one software layer; thus, allowing organizations to manage both cloud and on-premise storage with a single pane of glass.